 Board and Advisors Compensation

-A total of 395,000 Algos were used as compensation for members of the Foundation’s board of directors and advisors.
-This is up from 200,000 Algos in the last reporting period since board members and advisors have become more involved in the Foundation activity.
+A total of 1.227M Algo were used as compensation for members of the Foundation’s board of directors and advisors.
+This reflects an increase of 267,000 Algo from the last reporting period, since board members and advisors have become more involved in the Foundation activity.

 In Closing Statement

 We conclude this transparency report by adding further information of interest for the community:

 - Providing further details on the usage of funding obtained by structured selling proceeds.

 - Providing, after the above classic “financial flows statement” view of the foundation activity, also a “balance-sheet” view updating the composition of our Algo funds.

 - Describing the fundamental directions for future Algo Dynamics that were already referenced above.